Visit Bwindi Impenetrable Forest – Top Things to Do and See

 There are now 6 gorilla group families in the area, new lodges have opened and visitors are not only enjoying visiting the Mountain Gorillas but taking in the breathtaking scenery found in the area.

-The Virungas in the distance is amazing sight to behold.
+The Virungas in the distance is an amazing sight to behold.

 From Nkuringo you can travel either to Lake Mutanda to Lake Bunyonyi where you continue to enjoy more scenic wonders.